 Pests and Diseases

-Fukien Tea Tree bonsai is a relatively hardy bonsai species.
+Fukien teas are a relatively hardy bonsai tree species.
 However, when grown in inadequate conditions, it can occasionally suffer from various pests and diseases.
 Spider mites, scale, and whiteflies are the most common.

 You can use insecticide sprays but this will only serve as a temporary solution.
 Instead, make sure you provide proper conditions in regard to light and humidity to prevent any serious infestations.

 Another problem to which Fukien Tea Tree bonsai is prone is chlorosis.
 This is caused by watering the plant with hard water.
 If you notice it occurring, use an iron fertilizer, which will help reverse any leaf damage.

 You can purchase Fukien Tea Tree bonsai from most nurseries and garden supply stores.
 However, Fukien bonsai is best purchased from a specialty bonsai shop.
 Here, you will find the best-quality plants that are selected for their suitability for container growth.

 What is the benefit of Fukien Tea Tree?

 The Fukien Tea Tree (Carmona retusa) is valued for its aesthetic appeal as a bonsai plant, featuring small, dark-green leaves and attractive white flowers.
 Beyond its ornamental qualities, it is believed to have certain traditional medicinal uses, with extracts from the plant thought to possess anti-inflammatory and antioxidant properties.

 Do Fukien Tea bonsai lose their leaves?